 - eggs (optional; garnish)

 - Cook noodles according to package directions.
-Drain well and add sesame oil to avoid sticking of the noodles.
+Soak at least 20 minutes in water, cook in boiling water for approx. 8 minutes or until soft.
+After rinsing and draining under water, add sesame oil to prevent noodles from sticking.
 Cut a few times with scissors to shorten the noodles, set aside.

-- In a non-stick frying pan over medium heat, add generous amount of vegetable or canola oil and saute julienned carrots, onion, and mushrooms with minced garlic for a few minutes.
-The vegetables should still retain crispness.
+- In a non-stick frying pan over medium heat, add a generous amount of olive canola oil and saute julienned carrots, onion, and mushrooms with minced garlic for a few minutes.
+The vegetables should still retain crispness when finished, set aside.

 - Garnish with sesame seeds and egg strips.

 *You can adjust the sweetness, saltiness, and nuttiness of this dish by adding or limiting brown sugar, soy sauce, and sesame oil, respectively.